daemon-labs-resources/docker-local-api/.github/ISSUE_TEMPLATE/enhancement.md

 ### The Improvement

 Describe the enhancement or change you would like to see.
-This could be a new feature, a better explanation in the README, or an alternative Docker setup.
+This could be a new feature, a better explanation in the readme, or an alternative Docker setup.

 ### Rationale